Spin-0 bosons near rotating stars: Analyzing the solutions

-We separate eq. (\ref{F-def}) in four different parts: $\mathrm{A}$ is the real part of $F$ containing only mass terms; $\mathrm{B}$ is the imaginary part of $F$ containing only mass terms; $\Gamma$ is the real part of $F$ containing the angular momentum corrections, i.e., terms that are proportional to the angular momentum $J$ or to its square $J^2$; $\Delta$ is the imaginary part of $F$ containing the angular momentum contributions.
+We separate eq. (\ref{F-def}) into four different parts: $\mathrm{A}$ is the real part of $F$ containing only mass terms; $\mathrm{B}$ is the imaginary part of $F$ containing only mass terms; $\Gamma$ is the real part of $F$ containing the angular momentum corrections, i.e., terms that are proportional to the angular momentum $J$ or to its square $J^2$; $\Delta$ is the imaginary part of $F$ containing the angular momentum contributions.

+These functions have the same structure as $F(r)$, given by eq. (\ref{F-def}), and may be calculated by the sum of five terms determined by different dependencies on the variable $r$.
+Together, as they should, they completely make up (\ref{F-def}).
+Then, by separating each type of contribution (mass and angular momentum) and also the real and imaginary parts of (\ref{F-def}), we can see that these newly defined functions are written as

+and the coefficients inside of it can be found by separating the coefficients (\ref{ansatz-coeff-sol}) in their real and imaginary parts and highlighting the ones with an angular momentum dependence, appearing in $\gamma_2$, $\gamma_3$, and $\delta_3$.

-These functions have the same structure of $F(r)$ given by eq. (\ref{F-def}) and may be calculated by the sum of five terms determined by different dependencies on the variable $r$.
-In the Tables, each column is related with one kind of dependence on the variable $r$.
-We will show the results for the six combinations of stars and particles given by eq. (\ref{sun-numbers})–(\ref{particle-numbers}) for particles with energies $\omega=2\mu$, $r=R$, that means particles near the surfaces, $m=1$ and $\theta = \pi/4$.
-These results are displayed in Tab.
-I-VI.
+We will show the results for the six combinations of stars and particles given by eq. (\ref{sun-numbers})–(\ref{particle-numbers}) for particles with energies $\omega=2\mu$, $r=R$ (particles near the surface), $m=1$, and $\theta = \pi/4$.
+These results are displayed in Tab. \ref{table-sun-pion}–\ref{table-white-higgs}.

+In the tables, each column is related to one kind of dependence on the variable $r$.
+Each line in each table below corresponds to one of the four functions previously defined: $\mathrm{A(r)}$, $\mathrm{B(r)}$, $\Gamma(r)$ e $\Delta(r)$.
+Each column corresponds to the respective function's dependence on $r$, such that the first column corresponds to the contributions of $F(r)$ which are proportional to $r$, then to $\ln{r}$, and so on.
+For example, if we look at Tab. \ref{table-sun-pion}, the number $8.25031 \times 10^{23}$ found in the very first cell of the table, corresponds exactly to the term $kr$.

-As we can see in the tables, the star to which the corrections are more significant is the neutron star.
+The tables above show the expected result that contributions diminish as the series goes and that the angular momentum contributions (corresponding to the functions $\Gamma(r)$ and $\Delta(r)$) are present, albeit very small.
+As we can see, the star for which the corrections are more significant is the neutron star.
 However, even the largest angular momentum corrections are small if compared with the other terms.
-For this reason we will continue this analysis considering neutron stars.
+For this reason, we will continue this analysis considering neutron stars.
 By varying the physical quantities in question (such as the energy of the particle, and the angular momentum of the star) we will further explore our solution to the radial equation (\ref{final-berti-eq}).
 We begin by defining three functions related to the solution which we will plot and which might give us some information on its status as a solution.
 These functions are